Skip to Content

 A Take on Bucatini All Amatriciana

-Arguably the two most famous tomato pasta recipes are putanesca sauce and penne arrabbiata.
-You should never be constrained by this though, I have a tomato tuna pasta and an unusual dish called spaghetti all’assassina that are both sublime!
+You should never be constrained by this, though.
+I have a tomato tuna pasta, tomato and mascarpone pasta, tomato and anchovy pasta and an unusual dish called spaghetti all'assassina that are all sublime!

-An Amatriciana sauce is another absolute classic that resmbeld what we know today as far back as the 1700’s.
+An Amatriciana sauce is another absolute classic that goes as far back as the 1700's.

 This easy bacon and cherry tomato pasta recipe is a "localised" version of pasta Amatriciana.

-Traditionally that dish would have used guanciale a rather lovely preserved pork jowl or cheek.
+Traditionally, that dish would have used guanciale, a highly prized preserved pork jowl or cheek.

-I use a local smoked preserved pork, I love the smokey flavour it imparts onto the tomato sauce.
+I use a local smoked preserved pork; I love the smoky flavour it imparts to the tomato sauce.
 Whether it is my bacon and mushroom pasta recipe or my pasta e piselli recipe, I go local as often as I can.

 Overhead tomato and bacon pasta garnished with parsley and pecorino cheese served on a blue plate.